hupili/agile-ir/cases/case2-crawl-by-url-filling/index.md

 OK, that is the raw text we are going to use in other cases of this repo.

+## Remarks

+### About wget

+   * wget provide function of recursive download ("-r").
+   It can be used to fast download the webpages.
+   Our method avoid downloading many pages we don't have interest, thus lowering the burden of target server.

+### From HTML to pure text

 There are many ways to strip HTML off. e.g.
 Store the following to "strip.php":